-The solution is not difficult at all.
-I believe the right thing to do is to simply address one topic at a time from your retrospectives.
+The answer is not complicated at all.
+I believe the right thing to do is to only address one topic at a time from your retrospectives.

 Select a topic, but perform a proper analysis of it.
 Thoroughly understand what the root cause is the problem at hand (you can use techniques such as the “5 Why´s”) and implement the change during the next iteration.